The Law Commission was asked to review the joint and several liability rule, and to consider alternatives.

 - Published 21 Nov 2012

-The Law Commission has released an Issues Paper on its Review of Joint and Several Liability and is now seeking submissions from the public.
+The Law Commission released an Issues Paper on its Review of Joint and Several Liability.
+Submissions closed on 31 January 2013.

 In New Zealand, civil liability is governed by the principle of joint and several liability.
 This rule provides that where two or more people are liable for the same loss, then each defendant will be potentially liable for the whole of the loss.